clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 ## Outlook
 * The `bfast` process can be replaced by phenology packages like `phenopix` to study phenology.
 Which is also a pixel based time series modelling approach.
 * The processgraph that calculates breakpoints and masks them with the magnitude can be exposed as a User Defined Process (UDP).
 Any user can then use it and parametrize it to his liking (e.g. start of the modelling period, threshold for the magnitude masking, etc.)
+* The UDF could be further streamlined to include break detection, magnitude and masking in one step.
+This would reduce the runtime!

 ## Dependencies